AckerlyXu/heima/articles/app-service-web/web-sites-enable-diagnostic-log.md

 * **Blob storage** - stores the application diagnostics information in the specified Azure Storage Account and blob container.
 * **Retention period** - by default, logs are not automatically deleted from **blob storage**.
 Select **set retention** and enter the number of days to keep logs if you wish to automatically delete logs.

-> [AZURE.NOTE]
+> [!NOTE]
-> If you [regenerate your storage account's access keys](/documentation/articles/storage-create-storage-account/), you must reset the respective logging configuration to use the updated keys.
+> If you [regenerate your storage account's access keys](../storage/storage-create-storage-account.md), you must reset the respective logging configuration to use the updated keys.
 To do this:
 ><p>
 ><p> 1.
 In the **Configure** tab, set the respective logging feature to **Off**.
 Save your setting.
 ><p> 2.
 Enable logging to the storage account blob or table again.
 Save your setting.